New name, new direction: 10 brands that reinvented themselves

-Washington’s professional football franchise this week will rename itself for the second time in two years, the final break from the racially fraught moniker it held for decades and the placeholder Washington Football Team it became in 2020.
+Washington’s professional football franchise renamed itself on Wednesday for the second time in two years, the final break from the racially fraught moniker it held for decades and the placeholder Washington Football Team it became in 2020.

 Businesses typically rebrand to reflect a new corporate direction or shed problematic identities.
 Here are 10 — from sports teams to corporate giants to musical acts — that have done so in recent years: